 Southside Water District is pleased to present this year's Annual Quality Water Report.
-The report will not be mailed and copies of the report are available at Southside's Office Located at 3087 Anderson Hwy, Liberty.
+The report will be mailed, and copies of the report are available at Southside's Office Located at 3087 Anderson Hwy, Liberty.
+The report is available on our web site at southsidewd.com.